orbitalchicken/Roadmap/Postponed.md

 		System Settings -> Desklets: The buttons Highlight and Remove (configuring a desklet).
 	l10n: Menu Editor: “Main Menu” (title bar), “New Menu”, New Item”, “Move Up”, “Move Down”, “Restore System Configuration”.
 	settings: The search box in System Settings displays “Search…” next to the magnifier.
-	cinnamon-settings: datetime module, months, regions, lot of things aren't l10n'd
-	nemo: desktop font look like it’s antialiased wrong, like it’s using wrong pixel order – BGR instead of RGB.
-	settings: nemo desktop font is not configurable in cinnamon-settings fonts
-	cinnamon-settings-daemon: Super+e should open file manager
-	cinnamon-settings: network - proxy - button ON/OFF doesn't do anything
-	settings: The buttons in the system settings seem to be sorted according the english names, but I’m using dutch, so the sorting looks really random.
 	settings: mdm - The name of the login screen in the main Cinnamon Control Centre is different to the window when you open it (Login Screen in the main Cinnamon Control Centre vs Login Window Preferences).
 The names should be the same for consistency.
 	settings: mouse - The Cinnamon drag threshold and GTK drag threshold input boxes are not aligned to each other but appended to the end of the wording.
 They should be aligned as per other similar examples in the Cinnamon Control Centre.
 	settings:  workspaces - OSD duration, OSD horizontal position and OSD vertical position are not aligned.
 	settings: Under Auto-hide panel, the input boxes for “show delay” and “hide delay” are not aligned.
 Many other such input boxes and drop down menu boxes are aligned with each other and not with the end of the text.
 	applets: when I click on the window list to minimize and maximize sometimes the windows don’t respond and so I have to maximize another window so that I can mainimize or maximize the previous one!!
-	applets: On/Off switch for networking applet is visually glitchy
 	spices: removing extensions, themes, desklets, applets is only possible using right click (maybe it would be better to have button for that in future relases)
 	spices: If I select the radio box to choose an applet and then I’ll click the button to install it, the applet is installed but it’s not active: maybe a new user expects to have it immediately in the panel after the download… in fact forcing the user to come back in the list of the installed applet to enable the just downloaded applet is not user friendly, in my opinion.
 	nemo: if I press ALT+F2 and then enter “nemo ftp://ftp.mydomain.xyz” to access to my personal ftp server trough nemo, I’ll get a request of username and password: it’s OK.
 The problem is that if I select the option to remember forever the username and password, it will not have effect: if I reboot Linux Mint, the next time I’ll try to access my ftp trough nemo I’ll get the request of username e password.
 So… nemo doesn’t remember my credentials… it’s frustrating.
 	nemo: Entering the folder of long name , the path disappeared screen capture 1) it shows a folder of longname https://dl.dropboxusercontent.com/u/54450962/%EC%8A%A4%ED%81%AC%EB%A6%B0%EC%83%B7%2C%202013-11-18%2002%3A18%3A19.png screen capture 2) entering the long name folder , meeting disappeared folder path of long name folder https://dl.dropboxusercontent.com/u/54450962/%EC%8A%A4%ED%81%AC%EB%A6%B0%EC%83%B7%2C%202013-11-18%2002%3A18%3A34.png screen capture 3) But Actually It was still dsiplayed at max window https://dl.dropboxusercontent.com/u/54450962/%EC%8A%A4%ED%81%AC%EB%A6%B0%EC%83%B7%2C%202013-11-18%2002%3A19%3A13.png
-	cinnamon: menu doesn't listen to menu changes outside /usr/share/applications? install shotwell for instance (uses /usr/share/menu) changing Wallpaper sometimes freezes cinnamon
+	cinnamon: menu doesn't listen to menu changes outside /usr/share/applications? install shotwell for instance (uses /usr/share/menu)
 	Keyboard settings allow adding duplicate key combination for Cinnamon “Toggle Scale” and “Toggle Expo” (found these, didn’t go through all actions, most of them ok)
 	nemo: Create a thumbnailer in usr/share/thumbnailers for MimeType inode/directory – when you try to run Nemo, it crashes with the error:  (nemo:9078): CinnamonDesktop-WARNING **: Error reading from file:///home/simon/Desktop: Error reading from file descriptor: Is a directory Installing cover-thumbnailer is an easy way to reproduce it. nemo-preview (not installed by default), doesn’t work: http://pastebin.com/Uaci0mzC consider using bernard's theme
-	show frequency in displays
 	screenshot filenames aren't handy (Screenshot from 2014-02-17 14:46:32.png) Add common tiling options to window list context menu - Show Windows Side by Side, Cascade, Show windows stacked
-	cinnamon-bluetooth: bring compatibility to GNOME 3.10
 	cinnamon-settings-users: add support for nopasswdlogin
 	expo: set overview mode to true by default
 	expo: lag on dnd